axboe/fio/HOWTO.rst

 	xnvme namespace identifier for userspace NVMe driver, SPDK or vfio.

+.. option:: xnvme_dev_subnqn=str : [xnvme]

+	Sets the subsystem NQN for fabrics.
+This is for xNVMe to utilize a fabrics target with multiple systems.

 .. option:: xnvme_iovec=int : [xnvme]

 	If this option is set. xnvme will use vectored read/write commands.